Curriculum: Computing

 The Intent of our Computing Curriculum

-With the great speed at which technology that accesses the internet is easily available in the forms of mobile phones, tablets, games consoles and smart TVs, it is imperative that all children, parents/carers, staff and governors at The Willows understand the benefits and dangers of using these devices.
-As the use of technology is an integral part of the teaching and learning, we view the teaching of online safety as a fundamental part of our curriculum.
+With the great speed at which technology evolves and becomes more and more accessible, it is imperative that all children, parents/carers, staff and governors at The Willows understand the benefits and dangers of using these devices.
+As the use of technology is an integral part of teaching and learning, we view the teaching of online safety as a fundamental part of our curriculum.
 At every opportunity, online safety is taught and discussed with our children where appropriate to everyday use, as well as having a specific focus on relevant areas of online safety, for example, where there are issues identified involving our children, in the media, on Safer Internet Day and where there are concerns over common recurring issues.

 Computing and the related technologies such as e‐mail, the internet and mobile devices are an integral part of our daily life in school and we therefore strive to give pupils and staff the opportunities to: